Sonoran-Software/Sonoran-Store-Docs/radar-detector/getting-started.md

 1. Inside the script package you just extracted will be two folders.
 Copy both to a folder in your server's resources folder called `[sonoranscripts]` note the `[]` in the name, without them it will not work.
 ![directory_example.png](/radar-detector/directory_example.png)
 2. In the `sonoran-radarddetector/config` folder there will be a file called `config.CHANGEME.lua` you should rename that to be `config.lua` and configure the settings inside as you would like them to be configured based on the configuration documentation below.
-In that same folder will also be a file called `detectors.CHANGEME.json` which you should rename to `detectors.json`.
 > Only ever change the name of the `detectors.json` **ON INSTALL** not on subsequent updates. {.is-danger}

 > **QBCore** Specific - Please follow `Step 3` to ensure inventory items have correct photos!{.is-warning}